UKCloud/documentation/articles/openshift/oshift-gs.md

 ## Next steps

 In this Getting Started Guide, you've learned the basics about UKCloud for OpenShift.
-For more information, see the OpenShift documentation at [*OpenShift Container Platform Documentation*](https://docs.openshift.com/container-platform/4.6/welcome/index.html) - take care to change to the correct version of the documentation to match the version of your cluster.
+For more information, see the OpenShift documentation at [*OpenShift Container Platform Documentation*](https://docs.openshift.com/container-platform/4.6/welcome/index.html).
+Take care to change to the correct version of the documentation to match the version of your cluster.

 ## Glossary

 This section provides a glossary of terms specific to UKCloud for OpenShift.

-**cluster**&nbsp;&nbsp;OpenShift controlplane and a set of worker nodes.
+**cluster**&nbsp;&nbsp;OpenShift control plane and a set of worker nodes.

 **container**&nbsp;&nbsp;A lightweight mechanism for isolating running processes so that they are limited to interacting with only their designated resources.